mongodb/mongodb-enterprise-kubernetes/README.md

-> **DEPRECATED:** This repository is deprecated but we will continue a best-effort support according to our [official support lifecycle](https://www.mongodb.com/docs/kubernetes-operator/current/reference/support-lifecycle/).
-Please use the new repository at [mongodb/mongodb-kubernetes](https://github.com/mongodb/mongodb-kubernetes) instead.
+> **DEPRECATED:** The MongoDB Enterprise Kubernetes Operator is now deprecated in favor of a new replacement Operator available here [mongodb/mongodb-kubernetes](https://github.com/mongodb/mongodb-kubernetes) with [official documentation here](https://www.mongodb.com/docs/kubernetes-operator/current/).
+Existing versions of the Enterprise Kubernetes Operator remain supported until end of life dates listed here: [official support lifecycle](https://www.mongodb.com/docs/kubernetes-operator/current/reference/support-lifecycle/).
 >
 > For more information on this decision - what it means and entails - see the [announcement](https://github.com/mongodb/mongodb-kubernetes/releases/tag/v1.0.0) and our [public documentation](https://www.mongodb.com/docs/kubernetes/current/).